 Eligibility Criteria for the DCH in Pediatrics

 The DCH in Pediatrics course has specific eligibility criteria that candidates must meet to apply.
-Typically, candidates need to have completed an MBBS degree, along with a one-year compulsory internship.
-Some institutions may require an entrance exam, like NEET PG, or may offer admission based on merit.
+Typically, candidates need to have completed an MBBS degree from an NMC-recognised institution, along with a one-year compulsory internship.
+Most institutions require NEET PG scores for admission.

 Here are the key eligibility parameters in detail.